jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 However, you can go quite far if you simply avoid what Sun Tzu calls "the dangerous faults which may affect a general."
 Let's dive a little deeper into the five qualities of a bad leader or general:

-**Recklessness:**&nbsp;While many different leadership and management styles exist, successful leaders are disciplined and measured in their actions.
+**Recklessness:** While many different leadership and management styles exist, successful leaders are disciplined and measured in their actions.
 Otherwise, this person won't be a leader for very long.

 A reckless leader takes uncalculated risks, lacks adaptability, and is controlled by passion and emotions rather than strategy and the mission.

-**Cowardice:**&nbsp;Cowardice is probably the single greatest liability a leader can have.
+**Cowardice:** Cowardice is probably the single greatest liability a leader can have.
 In a war, cowards are killed quickly, either by their side for deserting or the opponents because they're afraid to fight.
-In less hostile environments, cowards are afraid of confrontation but want the outcome of a confrontation that goes in their favor—and they're willing to do anything to get it.&nbsp;
+In less hostile environments, cowards are afraid of confrontation but want the outcome of a confrontation that goes in their favor—and they're willing to do anything to get it.

 This means not enforcing discipline or standing up for their subordinates for less ambitious leaders.
 More ambitious leaders will rely on deception, subterfuge, and outright dishonesty to control or direct their team members.

 Bad leadership of this type is always either defeated by the competition, replaced by its superiors, or mutinied by the ones they're in charge of.

-**Hasty temper:**&nbsp;An effective leader has control of himself and is not prone to emotional outbursts towards the opponent or within his ranks.
+**Hasty temper:** An effective leader has control of himself and is not prone to emotional outbursts towards the opponent or within his ranks.
 When a hasty temper is projected outwards, it's recklessness.
-When it's directed towards the team, it's a bad disposition or hasty temper.&nbsp;
+When it's directed towards the team, it's a bad disposition or hasty temper.

 It's normal to encounter frustration en route to your goals, but a poor leader takes out that frustration on his subordinates, creating a hostile work environment.
 This leads to low retention and even lower morale and team performance.

-**Delicacy of honor which is sensitive to shame:**&nbsp;Generally speaking, honor and dignity are positive traits.
+**Delicacy of honor which is sensitive to shame:** Generally speaking, honor and dignity are positive traits.
 The best leaders are known for holding themselves and their subordinates to a certain standard.
 However, there are two notable situations where this honor becomes a liability.

 First, when the opponent is not honorable.
 You place yourself and your team at great risk if you believe that there is some merit in meeting a dishonorable opponent with only honorable tactics.

 When you do this, you have ruled out the use of certain tactics while the opponent knows no such limits.
 This is fine and acceptable in contests where there is nothing on the line.
 But when life or liberty or at stake, this is poor leadership.

 The second instance where sensitivity to shame is a weakness is when you face unfavorable conditions or defeat and refuse to back down or change course.
-If you lead your team to slaughter and you don't have to, and you won't change your mind because of honor, it becomes a dishonorable decision.&nbsp;
+If you lead your team to slaughter and you don't have to, and you won't change your mind because of honor, it becomes a dishonorable decision.

-**Over-solicitude for his men:**&nbsp;Another way to say this is "having too much concern for your men."
+**Over-solicitude for his men:** Another way to say this is "having too much concern for your men."
 While a lack of empathy from a leader can drain group morale and sap loyalty, Sun Tzu recognized that a good leader can't be too concerned for the well-being of his men.
 Otherwise, he will not put them in harm's way, which was vital in a state of war.

 In modern-day company culture, the equivalent of this idea would be a boss who's afraid to ask his employees to stay late, pick up extra work, or come in on their day off.

 While there's a lot to be said about cultivating a work/life balance, good leaders recognize that you have to put in extra work if you want to win.
 This means cultivating an environment where everyone is expected to have an incredible work ethic.

-This can only happen if the boss doesn't care too much.&nbsp;
+This can only happen if the boss doesn't care too much.

 ## How to lead a team